allenai/natural-instructions/tasks/README.md

 `task610_conllpp_ner` | Recognize and label proper nouns (Named Entity Recognition) | NER/Labeling
 `task615_moviesqa_answer_generation` | Given a question from an open movie database, generate an answer for that. | Answer Generation
 `task561_spl_translation_en_bg` | Language Translate of Dataset Card for ALT from English language to Bengali language while preserving named entities in the original language | Language Translation
-`task757_msr_sqa_question_generation` | Given a passage from msr_sqa dataset, generate a question based on the information presented | Question generation
+`task757_msr_sqa_question_generation` | Given a table from msr_sqa dataset, generate a question based on the information presented | Question generation
-`task758_msr_sqa_question_answer_generation` | Given a passage from msr_sqa dataset and a question based on that passage, generate a correct answer based on the passage | Answer generation
+`task758_msr_sqa_question_answer_generation` | Given a table from msr_sqa dataset and a question based on that passage, generate a correct answer based on the passage | Answer generation
-`task759_msr_sqa_incorrect_answer_generation` | Given a passage from msr_sqa dataset and a question based on that passage, generate an incorrect correct answer based on the passage | Incorrect Answer Generation
+`task759_msr_sqa_incorrect_answer_generation` | Given a table from msr_sqa dataset and a question based on that passage, generate an incorrect correct answer based on the passage | Incorrect Answer Generation
-`task760_msr_sqa_long_text_generation` | Given a passage from msr_sqa dataset in tabular format, generate a long text passage based on the information in the tabular data | Long Text generation
+`task760_msr_sqa_long_text_generation` | Given a table from msr_sqa dataset in tabular format, generate a long text passage based on the information in the tabular data | Long Text generation
 `task827_copa_commonsense_reasoning` | Given a premise and two alternative,  select the alternative that more plausibly has a causal relation with the premise | Answer Generation
 `task828_copa_commonsense_cause_effect` | Given a pair of sentences, judge whether the second sentence is the cause or effect of the first on. | Classification
 `task664_mmmlu_answer_generation_abstract_algebra` | Answering mutlitple choice questions on abstract algebra | Answer Generation